craftcms/nitro/README.md

 ## Adding a Database

-Nitro creates its initial database for you.
-You can add as many as you’d like running the following command, which will prompt for your desired database engine and name:
+Nitro creates its initial `nitro` database for you.
+You can add as many databases as you’d like running the following command, which will prompt for your desired database engine and name:

 ```shell script
 $ nitro db add